Meet the Door County Climate Forward Businesses

 Composts food scraps

-Produce sourced partially from local garden
+Produce sourced from a local garden

 Maintains native pollinator garden